ForkIt369/DUSA_iDAO/DUSA_MCP_Project_Plan.md

 3. **Users** benefit from high-quality, trustworthy AI capabilities
 4. **The ecosystem** grows through properly aligned incentives and governance

-The three-layer architecture—DaVinci Intelligence, DUSA Intelligence, and LazAI—creates powerful synergies that enable new forms of human-AI collaboration, cross-ecosystem coordination, and decentralized innovation.
+The three-layer architecture—DaVinci Recognition, DUSA Intelligence, and LazAI—creates powerful synergies that enable new forms of human-AI collaboration, cross-ecosystem coordination, and decentralized innovation.
 By integrating seamlessly with Alith and LazAI while adding unique value, DUSA_MCP positions itself as a crucial component in the emerging Web3 AI landscape.

 Through phased development and continuous community involvement, DUSA_MCP will evolve into a comprehensive platform that empowers creators, rewards contributors, and provides users with trusted, high-quality AI capabilities for their applications.